xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I1b.png" width = 200>

-2. Ensure Immunity Debugger will intercept exceptions raised by the process
+2. Ensure Immunity Debugger will intercept exceptions raised by the process.
-   1. Open the debugging options as shown below
+   1. Open the debugging options as shown below.

 	   <img src="Images/I1c.png" width = 200>

-   2. Open the Exception Options; if nothing is showing, select any other tab and then re-select Exceptions
+   2. Open the Exception Options; if nothing is showing, select any other tab and then re-select Exceptions.

 	   <img src="Images/I1d.png" width = 200>

-   3. Ensure we uncheck all boxes
+   3. Ensure we uncheck all boxes.

 	   <img src="Images/I1e.png" width = 200>

 3. Attach VChat: There are two options!
-   1. (Optional) When the VChat is already Running
+   1. (Optional) When the VChat is already Running.
-        1. Click File -> Attach
+        1. Click File -> Attach.

 			<img src="Images/I2a.png" width=200>

-		2. Select VChat
+		2. Select VChat.

 			<img src="Images/I2b.png" width=500>